IamMaxim/vigilant-palm-tree/documents/interaction-states.md

 | ---- | ----- |
 | 💻   | ❌    |

-In this state the user is actively engaged in their work through visual focus on the workspace (that is, the monitor or the table in front of them).
+In this state the user is actively engaged in their work through visual focus on the workspace (that is, the monitor in front of them).

 ### Conferencing